HEP-FCC/fcc-tutorials/full-detector-simulations/FccCaloPerformance/CaloFullSimExercise.md

-ble Liquid Calorimeter Full Simulation Exercise
+# Noble Liquid Calorimeter Full Simulation Exercise

 :::{admonition} Learning Objectives :class: objectives In this tutorial, you will learn how to run the full simulation of the FCC-ee High Granularity Noble Liquid Calorimeter.
 Among other topics, this exercise covers: